tbreuss/mithril-by-examples/api-methods.md

 ---

 One of the best things about Mitrhil.js is that it has a very small footprint.
+And most of the time not even all methods are needed.
-Therefore, the API methods are really manageable.
+Therefore, the number of API methods is really manageable.

-Here is an overview of the API methods.
+Often used in a project:

 - [m](#m)
 - [m.render](#m.render)
 - [m.mount](#m.mount)
 - [m.route](#m.route)
 - [m.request](#m.request)

+Rarely or never used in a project:

 - [m.jsonp](#m.jsonp)
 - [m.parseQueryString](#m.parsequerystring)
 - [m.buildQueryString](#m.buildquerystring)